-We are now accepting applications for Summer 2020.
+We are now accepting applications for Fall 2020.

 In our partnership with the local universities in Northwest Arkansas, we are pleased to offer undergraduate-level internships to students from a variety of majors (previous interns have studied public health, psychology, social work, sociology, criminal justice, nursing, biochemistry, etc.).
 We are, also, able to offer internships to MSW (Master Social Work) students.